Select Window Systems Logo Link

 Painting a uPVC window or door

 You can use an ordinary brush to apply your final coat of paint, but the results will be variable.
 It is difficult to avoid marks and streaks with a brush.
 There is also the danger of 'overloading' corners with paint.
 Most professionals will use spray paint on uPVC surfaces for a smooth, even finish that most resembles the original door or window.
-You should apply at least three coats of spray to ensure all areas are completely covered, allowing plenty of time for each coat to dry before applying another.
+You should apply at least three coats of spray to ensure all areas are throughly covered, allowing plenty of time for each coat to dry before applying another.

 You may need to wait several days for the primer to fully 'cure' before applying the topcoat, so check the manufacturer's instructions.
 This isn't a job for winter or when there is bad weather.
 Not only will it affect the paint surface, but your door or window may need to be left open for some time, with the inevitable security risk.
 Apply a primer to your window or door to further improve the adherence and finish of the final coat.
 If you are spray painting the uPVC (highly recommended), you must mask off all areas where you don't want the paint to land.